In Like Flint: Critical reaction

 In Like Flint received unfavorable reviews when released in 1967; a New York Times critic said: "Although the film crawls with dime-store beauties, there is a noticeable lack of sexiness in it.
 Women bent on being tyrants evidently haven't much time for anything else".

 Roger Ebert had similar criticisms: "The sexiest thing in the new Derek Flint misadventure, In Like Flint, is Flint's cigarette lighter, which is supposed to know eighty-two tricks, but actually delivers only five, of which, one is the not extraordinary ability to clip Lee J. Cobb's moustache".

 Filmink argued "the film feels like it was made by men going through a divorce."

 The most lauded element of the film was the score, once again composed by Jerry Goldsmith.
 As critic Daniel Schweiger wrote in 2014, "There’s hep, insane energy to spare in Goldsmith’s delightful grooves, ostinato excitement and confident strings, especially when he roughhouses Swan Lake-style with bongo prancing, horn-slurring Russian dance moves.
 And even given the score’s way-lighter tone, there are also some dynamite two-fisted brass moves that Bond would envy."

 On Rotten Tomatoes, the film holds a rating of 68% from 19 reviews.

 Proposed Third Flint Film

 Coburn later said, "The studio was very surprised by the success of the sequel.
 We said we might do more Flint films if the scripts were really good and if they hired top directors.
 Although Fox wanted us to do more Flint films, it just never worked out.
 They just didn't seem to care about quality anymore."

+In 1972, Harlan Ellison wrote a script for a proposed third film called Flintlock, but it was never made.

 In 1978 it was reported Coburn and Saul David were writing a script for another Flint movie.
-However it was never made.
+However, as was the case with previous attempts, efforts to make a third film were unsuccessful.